Pleasures U Like

 Pleasures U Like is the third studio album by American singer Jon B. Released on March 20, 2001 in the United States, it marked his first album under Tracey Edmonds' label Edmonds Record Group which was formed after Jon's previous label home Yab Yum Records had folded.
+The album features guest appearances from Nas, Faith Evans, Cuban Link, and AZ.
 On Pleasures U Like, Jon reunites with past producers Babyface and Tim Kelley and Bob Robinson, who each produced one song.
 Also present on the album is the team of musician Joshua P. Thompson and Quincy Patrick.

 The album earned generally mixed reviews and opened at number six on the US Billboard 200 and number three on the Top R&B/Hip-Hop Albums chart, selling 99,000 in its debut week, while also becoming Jon B's first top ten album.
 Despite this, Jon felt it was not marketed and promoted properly.
 The only song released from the album as a single was "Don't Talk"- which was due primarily to Jon wanting to get out of his contract with Epic Records.
 As a result, this would be his final album released on a major label.